 Elite perceptions and attitudes of foreign counterparts (including the EU) are believed to one of the key inputs into a foreign policy system.
-Correspondingly, the identification of the patterns of foreign actors’ perceptions at the ‘elite’ level was to enhance the understanding of the conduct of foreign policy towards the EU by the Asia-Pacific countries, as well as the EU’s reactions (on an policy-making level) to the external images of the Union identified in the external regions in the course of this project.
+Correspondingly, the identification of the patterns of foreign actors’ perceptions at the ‘elite’ level was to enhance the understanding of the conduct of foreign policy towards the EU by the the countries of Eastern and Southern Neighbourhoods, as well as the EU’s reactions (on an policy-making level) to the external images of the Union identified in the external regions in the course of this project.

 Sampling strategy for the elite interviews included a random selection of the key informants across the country and across the various cohorts.
 The interviews take place in political and economic centers of each individual location.
 The analysis involved comparison between perceptions of the EU expressed by elites in business, political, civil society and media sectors:

 - ‘Political elites’ are identified as primary political actors, with a primary focus on current members of national parliaments representing different parties and a secondary focus on government officials and servants.